izaowl/banking-app/README.md

 # Banking Appp

 I built a simple Banking App which calculates balance of the Bank Account.
 You can enter deposits and withdrawals and it will then print a statement with each transaction and the date when the transaction was entered.
+My code was developed and tested using Node.js and jest.
+In order to run it and it's tests please follow my instructions:
 ### Preparing your machine to run Node IRB

 * Make sure you have Node and npm installed,